Universe-E/healthgram/items/report.md

 - Login Page

   - Bug
-    - In some situation, if user deliberately input the wrong password several times, the Toast on the bottom will keep on popping up
+    - If user deliberately input the wrong password several times, the Toast on the bottom will keep on popping up
   - Error
-    - In a very rare situation, After user logout and redirect to Login Page, the app may crash
+    - In a very rare situation, after user logout and redirect to Login Page, the app may crash

+- Create Account Page

+  - Bug
+    - If user deliberately input the existing email, the Toast on the bottom will keep on popping up
+    - Cannot scroll down the keyboard, user can only click "next" to enter the "repeat password"
+  - Error
+    - In a very rare situation, After user create account, the page will crash, it is because the home page is no response